cynthialmy/cynthialmy.github.io/_posts/2024-06-11-contract-manager.md

 ## 2. System Design Under Uncertainty

-The Data Contract Manager isn't a form builder—it's a **decision routing system** disguised as a UX layer.
+The Data Contract Manager isn't a form builder.
+It's a **decision routing system** disguised as a UX layer.

 ### Decision Flow Architecture